 The USS Mansfield was built by the Bath Iron Works Corporation in Bath, Maine.
 The ship had Mrs. Edmond F. Jewell as a sponsor and Commander Robert E. Brady, Jr. commanding at its commissioning in April 1944.
-The vessel completed shakedown in the Bermuda area and then it also went through sea trials at Norfolk Casco Bay in Maine.
+The vessel completed shakedown in the Bermuda area, and then it also went through sea trials at Norfolk Casco Bay in Maine.

 The Mansfield then reported to Task Group 30.1 as part of the 3rd Fleet, and operations took it into the waters of the South China Sea.
 Between 10 to 20 January 1945, the aircraft associated with the 3rd Fleet shot down 112 Japanese fighter jets.
 By February 1945, the Mansfield screened the carriers of Task Group 58.1 as they were firing at targets from the industrial region of Tokyo.
 Between the 17th and the 23rd, the units of the task group assisted the attack on Iwo Jima, after which it was ordered to immediately rush to Tokyo to partake in the bombardment of Kobe and Nagoya.
-During the months of March and April of 1945, the vessel offered screening services as the American carriers launched strikes against the south part of Kyushu and of Okinawa.
-About three weeks prior to the surrender of the Japanese, the Mansfield, alongside other three destroyers that formed DesRon 61, launched torpedoes against Nojima Saki that led to four sunk enemy ships.
+During the months of March and April of 1945, the vessel offered screening services as the American carriers launched strikes against the southern part of Kyushu and Okinawa.
+About three weeks prior to the surrender of the Japanese, the Mansfield, alongside the other three destroyers that formed DesRon 61, launched torpedoes against Nojima Saki that led to four sunk enemy ships.
 Two days after South Korea had been invaded by North Korea, the Mansfield promptly offered both escort patrol and gunfire to the latter.

 After three months had passed, the ship was the flagship of DesDiv 91 and managed to end its operations in the area without any damage or casualties.
 However, two weeks after the battle in Inchon, the Mansfield hit a mine which did serious damage to the bow right below the main deck.
 The incident also contributed to 27 servicemen being injured.
-Although the vessel had received immediate attention at Subic Bay, it had to be redirected to the Naval Shipyard in Bremerton, Washington to undergo thorough reparations.
+Although the vessel had received immediate attention at Subic Bay, it had to be redirected to the Naval Shipyard in Bremerton, Washington, to undergo thorough reparations.

 In 1951, the Mansfield was serving along the U.N.
-Fleet just off South Korea, engaging in multiple kinds of tasks from escorting to bombing.
+Fleet just off South Korea, engaging in multiple kinds of tasks from escorting to the bombing.
 In 1955, the ship entered the Naval Shipyard in Long Beach, California.
 After completing maintenance and upgrade work, the vessel performed Fleet Rehabilitation and Modernization until 1960.
-Between October 1960 and October 1961, the Mansfield joined the 1st Fleet along which it continued to train and to perform test trials of the new equipment off the West Coast.
-In August 1965, the Mansfield reported for duty to the 7th Fleet and for the following six months, it screened the high-speed carriers, while at the same time offering gunfire in combat in the area of South Vietnam.
+Between October 1960 and October 1961, the Mansfield joined the 1st Fleet, along which it continued to train and perform test trials of the new equipment off the West Coast.
+In August 1965, the Mansfield reported for duty to the 7th Fleet, and for the following six months, it screened the high-speed carriers while at the same time offering gunfire in combat in the area of South Vietnam.
 In 1966, the ship had Yokosuka Naval Base as its homeport, with more and more following assignments taking the vessel to the South China Sea to engage in operations off Vietnam.

 Asbestos Risks on the USS Mansfield (DD-728)

-American Navy ships that were constructed before the 1980s had huge quantities of asbestos mixed in the building material, as the mineral was an impressive fire retardant and thus of high value for at sea operations.
+American Navy ships that were constructed before the 1980s had huge quantities of asbestos mixed in the building material, as the mineral was an impressive fire retardant and thus of high value for at-sea operations.